Tuesday, June 30, 2015

 DM: Ok, roll against your "Crack Wise in the Face of Danger" ability.
 While you've got your 20-sider handy go ahead and make a save vs. flesh-eating bile.

-Truly though, the term rogue has come to mean an outlier, someone who lives beyond the norm, who is possessed of an attitude of nonconformity.
+Truly though, the term rogue has come to mean an outlier, someone who lives beyond the norms of society, who is possessed of an attitude of nonconformity.
 While definitely more open ended than "thief," this makes no sense at all as the name of a character class.
 What you have is a class that specializes in not doing what's expected of it.
-While there's no reason that you can't count on a well appellated thief to climb walls, decrypt codes, or defuse bombs for the good of the party, all you can expect from your rogue is that s/he's going to give you lip if you ask him or her to do something:
+While there's no reason that you can't count on a well appellated thief to climb walls, decrypt codes, or defuse bombs for the good of the party, all you can expect from your rogue is that s/he/y's going to give you lip if you ask them to do something:

 Fred the Fighter: I try to open the door on the west wall.